 The 3M Peltor Tactical Earplug improves situational awareness & communications in challenging environments.
 Wireless connectivity for monitoring radio or cell phone sound sources.
 Two-way communication through shoulder microphones and cell phone is maintained.

-- Able to receive audio signals wirelessly from neck loop accessory
+- Able to receive audio signals wirelessly from neckloop accessory (purchased separately)

 - Provides hearing protection

 - Rechargeable via Micro-USSB or 3 AA Batteries